matej-oliva/Diplomova_prace/Výzkum/Design thinking/The origin and evolution of Stanford University's design thinking.md

 [^LeonardRayport1997]: Leonard, Dorothy A., and Jeffrey F. Rayport 1997.
 “Spark Innovation Through Empathic Design.”
 Harvard Business Review 75(6): 102–13.
 [^Kelley1998]: Kelley, David.
 1998.
 “Performing Rapid Innovation Magic: Ten Secrets of a Modern Merlin.”
 In Straight from the CEO: The World's Top Business Leaders Reveal Ideas That Every Manager Can Use, edited by G. W. Dauphinais, and C. Price, 271–81.
 NewYork: Simon & Schuster.
 [^Brouwer-Janse1997]: Brouwer-Janse, Maddy D., Jane Fulton Suri, Mitchell Yawitz, Govert de Vries, James L. Fozard, and Roger Coleman.
 1997.
 “User Interfaces for Young and Old.”
 Interactions 4(2): 34–46. https://doi.org/10.1145/245129.245133.
+[^Moll-Carrillo1995]: Moll-Carrillo, HectorJ., Gitta Salomon, Matthew Marsh,Jane Fulton Suri, and Peter Spreenberg.
+1995.
+“Articulating a Metaphor Through User-Centered Design.”
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems.
+NewYork: ACM Press/Addison-Wesley Publishing Co.
+[Spreenberg1995]: Spreenberg, Peter, Gitta Salomon, and Phillip Joe.
+1995.
+“Interaction design at IDEO Product Development.”
+In Conference Companion on Human Factors in Computing Systems, 164–5.
+New York: Association for Computing Machinery.
+[^Black1994]: Black, Alison, Oliver Bayley, Colin Burns, Ilkka Kuuluvainen, and John Stoddard.
+1994.
+“Keeping Viewers in the Picture: Real- World Usability Procedures in the Development of a Television Control Interface.”
+In Conference Companion on Human Factors in Computing Systems, 243–4.
+New York: Association for Computing Machinery
+[^Moggridge1993]: Moggridge, Bill.
+1993.
+“Design by Story-Telling.”
+Applied Ergonomics 24(1): 15–8. https://doi.org/10.1016/0003-6870(93)90154-2.
+[^Simsarian2003]: Simsarian, Kristian T. 2003.
+“Take It to the Next Stage: The Roles of Role Playing in the Design Process.”
+In Human Factors  in Computing Systems, 1012–3.
+New York: Association for Computing Machinery.
+[^Verplank1993]: Verplank, Bill, Alison Black, Jane Fulton Suri, and Bill Moggridge.
+1993.
+“Observation and Invention: The Use of Scenarios in Interaction Design.”
+InterCHI'93.